 “Through the Gospel John the Baptist continues to speak down the centuries to each generation.
 His hard clear words bring health to us, the men and women of this day in which even the experience and perception of Christmas often, unfortunately, reflects materialist attitudes.
 The 'voice' of the great prophet asks us to prepare the way for the coming Lord in the deserts of today, internal and external deserts, thirsting for the water of life which is Christ.” — Benedict XVI

-The feast of the Immaculate Conception
+The Solemnity of the Immaculate Conception

 In Palestine Christians gather today in Jerusalem for the celebration of holy Mass.
 In Rome they proceed to the stational church "Holy Cross at Jerusalem" which serves to give the atmosphere of the Holy City.